ionic-team/ionic-docs/src/pages/angular/config.md

 })
 ```

-The `isPlatform()` call returns `true` or `false` based upon the platform that is based in.
-See the [Platform Documentation](./platform#platforms) for a list of possible values.

-In the example above, we are disabling all animations in our Ionic app only if the app is running in a mobile web browser.
+The next example allows you to set an entirely different configuration based upon the platform, falling back to a default config if no platforms match:

 ```typescript
 import { isPlatform, IonicModule } from '@ionic/angular';